soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 9-03 Prohibition.* ::

-It is hereby prohibited for any person to produce, pack, possess, sell, offer for sale, deliver or give away this fish product, pursuant to § 71.05(a) of the Health Code.
+It is hereby prohibited for any person to produce, pack, possess, sell, offer for sale, deliver or give away this fish product, pursuant to 24 RCNY Health Code § 71.05(a).